ATP synthase

 ATP synthase lies across a cellular membrane and forms an aperture that protons can cross from areas of high concentration to areas of low concentration, imparting energy for the synthesis of ATP.
 This electrochemical gradient is generated by the electron transport chain and allows cells to store energy in ATP for later use.
 In prokaryotic cells ATP synthase lies across the plasma membrane, while in eukaryotic cells it lies across the inner mitochondrial membrane.
 Organisms capable of photosynthesis also have ATP synthase across the thylakoid membrane, which in plants is located in the chloroplast and in cyanobacteria is located in the cytoplasm.
+ATP synthase is present in all organisms studied.

 Eukaryotic ATP synthases are F-ATPases (which usually work as ATP synthases instead of ATPases in cellular environments) and running "in reverse" for an ATPase (ATPases catalyze the decomposition of ATP into ADP and a free phosphate ion).
 This article deals mainly with this type.
 An F-ATPase consists of two main subunits, F_{O} and F_{1}, which has a rotational motor mechanism allowing for ATP production.